| |

 June 12, 1820 marries Phebe Brooks, daughter of the Baptist minister

 Rev. Jeremiah Brooks and Dorcas Smith of Warren.
-Phebe's sister is married
+Phebe's sister Mary is married

 to Rev. Adamson Bentley. |